panuwsan/nd1-learning-journey-2025/README.md

 This README intentionally documents:

 - Competition overview
-- Official rule interpretation (500 g class)
+- Official rule interpretation (500g class)
 - High-level design concept and philosophy

 Robot CAD, PCB design, firmware, and tuning details will be documented later under `/hardware` and `/software`.

 ---

-## What the “500 g Class” Represents
+## What the “500g Class” Represents

-The 500 g class is a constrained, high-performance category where success depends on balancing:
+The 500g class is a constrained, high-performance category where success depends on balancing:

 - **Weight budget** — every gram must be justified
 - **Starting size compliance** — must pass the inspection gauge in the start condition